Privacy Policy and Data Protection

 10. Retention

-- Clinical records: 7 years
+Clinical records: 7 years

-- Financial data: in accordance with HMRC requirements
+Financial data: in accordance with HMRC requirements

-- Newsletter data: until consent is withdrawn
+Newsletter data: until consent is withdrawn

 After expiry: secure destruction.

-11. Personal Data Breaches
+11. Security Breaches

-In accordance with Articles 33–34 UK GDPR:
+In accordance with Art.
+33–34 UK GDPR:

 - immediate assessment

-- ICO notification within 72 hours where applicable
+- ICO notification within 72 hours, where applicable

-- full internal documentation
+- complete internal documentation

-12. Data Subject Rights
+12. Rights of the Data Subject

-In accordance with Articles 15–21 UK GDPR:
+In accordance with Art.
+15–21 UK GDPR:

 - access